MustardForBreakfast/ToyProblems/README.md

 ## Reviewing this Repo

-Each prompt has its own .js file.
-The prompt's original instructions are included at the top of each file.
+Each prompt has its own .js file, which contains paraphrased instructions for each prompt in the first few lines.